 What is stress?

-Being in state of stress can be noticed through many changes, including changes to the body such as; blood pressure rises, breathing faster, digestive system slows down, muscles become tense and a lack of sleep.
+Being in a state of stress can be noticed through many changes, including changes to the body such as; blood pressure rises, breathing faster, digestive system slows down, muscles become tense and a lack of sleep.

 The examination period for a student may cause Acute stress.
 This is short-term stress and is the most common way that stress occurs.
 Acute stress is usually caused by thinking about the pressure of an event that has recently occurred or is an upcoming demand in the near future.
 For example, an examination period is a temporary event where students need to be in a clear and focused frame of mind but also put in an immense amount of hard work and effort into doing well.